lemmoor/jigsaw-svelte/README.md

 # Jigsaw puzzle game
 A web app where you can solve a jigsaw puzzle with a random image or your own.
+Star the repo if you like it! ⭐
 [Live Demo](https://lemmoor.github.io/jigsaw-svelte/)

 ## Table of Contents